visualia/visualia/docs/introduction.md

 # Introduction

-Let's start with a simple interactive example: let's have a slider that controls the movement of a circle in x axis.
+Let's start with a simple interactive example: let's have a slider that controls the movement of a circle on x-axis.

 #### Initial version